CounsellorPrenuer/Ashok-Jetawat/replit.md

 **Routing**: Wouter for lightweight client-side routing (single-page application with fallback to 404 page).

 **Component Structure**:
-- Modular component architecture with dedicated sections (Navbar, Hero, About, SpeakingTopics, TrustedBy, Gallery, Booking, Blog, Contact, Footer)
+- Modular component architecture with dedicated sections (Navbar, Hero, About, SpeakingTopics, TrustedBy, Gallery, Pricing, Booking, Blog, Contact, Footer)
 - Each major section is a self-contained component with its own animations and state management
 - Example components provided for isolated development and testing
+- Pricing section: Interactive tab-based component for Mentoria partnership with 4 student categories and dynamic pricing cards

 **UI Library**: Shadcn/ui components built on Radix UI primitives, providing:
 - Comprehensive set of accessible, customizable components